November 15th is National Clean Out Your Refrigerator Day, though any day is a good day to tackle this project!

 - Next, review your freezer contents.
 I let go of anything that I couldn’t readily identify, hence the article title of “Mystery Meats”.
 If I can’t identify a food, it is not something we should eat!
 On the plus side, we have also been writing contents and dates on the freezer packaging (foil, freezer bags, etc.), so to not run into this challenge again!

 - Finally, take a moment to clean the outside, too!
 Take all the magnets, photos and papers off, and wipe down the surfaces.
-If the fridge front or side is home to soccer schedules or take out menus from 2 years ago, purge those, too!
+If the fridge front or side is home to outdated soccer schedules or take out menus, purge those, too!

 Now, stand back and open the fridge door.
 Bask in the glow of a clean space, and maybe even grab a snack.
 Pat yourself on the back, then move on to something else!